 Grant for Someone Who Needs Full-time Care (Grant-in-Aid)

-If you cannot go to make the application yourself, a friend or family member can bring a letter from you and a doctor's note saying why you can't visit the office yourself.
+If you can't go to make the application yourself, a friend or family member can bring a letter from you and a doctor's note saying why you can't visit the office yourself.
 A home visit may then be arranged.

 When you make the application, you should say how you would like the money to be paid.
 The money can be paid out in cash on specific days at a Pay Point, or you can get the money paid electronically into your bank account.
 Remember that normal bank charges can apply to any money going in and out of your bank account.
-You can decide to change the payment method at any time by filling in a form at a Welfare office, but the change will only happen a month later.
+You can decide to change the payment method at any time by filling in a form at a welfare office, but the change will only happen a month later.

 |Government Body:||(The Government of South Africa)|